Celia Brayfield: Career

+In 2005, she joined the staff of Brunel University London to set up the creative writing program, becoming a reader in 2006 and an associate reader in 2015.
+She is also a senior lecturer at Bath Spa University and a member of the Higher Education Committee of the National Association of Writers in Education.

 Brayfield developed a growing interesting in how writers learn to write while doing the rounds of promotion tours and literary festivals.
-Audience questions led to a series of lectures which were the foundation for Bestseller: Secrets of Successful Writing commissioned by Victoria Barnsleyat, the newly launched publisher Fourth Estate.
+Audience questions led to a series of lectures which were the foundation for Bestseller: Secrets of Successful Writing commissioned by Victoria Barnsley at Fourth Estate.

 Brayfield has judged several national literary awards, including the Betty Trask Award, the Macmillan Silver Pen Award and the Authors Club First Novel Prize.
 She served on the committee of management of The Society of Authors from 1995 to 1998.